Buwaka/Tank-League/README.md

 Rocket League inspired Game, but with tanks.

 The objective is to use your tank to push the ball to your opponents goal.
-Shoot and jump to ceize your victory.
+Shoot, jump and ram anything into the bumper wall to ceize your victory.

 Player 1: WASD for movement, left-ctrl for shoot and space for jump.\